rweather/interprogram/README.md

 significant, with the remainder ignored when comparing variable names.
 My implementation allows arbitrary-length names.

-INTERPROGRAM only has two types: integer and floating-point.
+Classsic INTERPROGRAM only had two types: integer and floating-point.
 Integer variables must be declared with `(2) SYMBOLS FOR INTEGERS`.
+Extended INTERPROGRAM also allows strings.
+String values must be declared with `(2) SYMBOLS FOR STRINGS`.

 Array variables may be subscripted with `X(n)` where `n` is an expression.

+Strings may also be subscripted with `X(n)` where `n` is the 1-based index into the string.
+The character at `n` is returned as a new single-character string.

 Variables may be assigned with `SET` or `REPLACE`.
 The value of a variable may appear in any expression, or be taken into `THIS` with `TAKE`.